Fractal Intersections and Products via Algorithmic Dimension: Intersections of Fractals

-A corresponding intersection formula for packing dimension has been shown for arbitrary $E,F\subseteq\R^n$ by Falconer~\cite{Falc94}.
-That proof is not difficult or long, but an algorithmic dimensional proof is presented here as an instance where this technique applies symmetrically to both Hausdorff and packing dimension. \begin{thm}[Falconer~\cite{Falc94}] For all $E,F\subseteq\R^n$, and for almost every $z\in\R^n$,
+The corresponding intersection formula for packing dimension has been shown for arbitrary $E,F\subseteq\R^n$ by Falconer~\cite{Falc94}.
+That proof is not difficult or long, but an algorithmic dimensional proof is presented here as an instance where this technique applies symmetrically to both Hausdorff and packing dimension. \begin{thm}[\cite{Falc94}] For all $E,F\subseteq\R^n$, and for (Lebesgue) almost all $z\in\R^n$,